scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/a/a1/Clock_and_clockcase_%28AM_1979.202-1%29.jpg">

-# Appropriation of Plant Knowledge
+# Appropriation of Plant Knowledge--Ferns of the Imagination
  "In fact in collecting plants, Sloane and other European collectors depended on the local knowledge of both aboriginal peoples and African slaves who passed on information on the speciﬁc medical uses of exotic plants unknown to Europeans" (Mimi Sheller 17)

  <param ve-image